-Full-time/Part-time Research Assistant I/II in the Centre for Applied English Studies (Ref.: 500223) (to commence on July 1, 2020 or as soon as possible thereafter for 8 months with the possibility of renewal, subject to satisfactory performance)
+Full-time/Part-time Research Assistant I/II (several posts) in the School of Public Health (Ref.: 508362) (to commence as soon as possible for one year, with the possibility of renewal subject to satisfactory performance)

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

-The University only accepts online application for the above post.
-Applicants should apply online at the University’s careers website (https://jobs.hku.hk) and upload an up-to-date C.V.
-Review of applications will commence as soon as possible and continue until June 3, 2020, or until the post is filled, whichever is earlier.
-Further enquiries about the post can write to the project leader Dr. Lillian Wong (email@example.com).
+The University only accepts online application for the above posts.
+Applicants should apply online and upload an up-to-date C.V.
+Review of applications will start as soon as possible and continue until December 31, 2021, or until the posts are filled, whichever is earlier.